 I gave birth just over six weeks ago and hope to go to the mikvah in a few days.
 Today I had my six week follow-up checkup.
 Do I need to worry that it might have caused niddah bleeding and that I need to start the seven clean days again?

-A standard well-woman checkup involves a speculum exam to help the doctor visualize the cervix and a manual exam in which s/he inserts 1-2 fingers into the vagina to examine the state of the reproductive organs.
-Neither of these procedures involves opening the cervix and therefore they do not cause niddah status.
-Sometimes the speculum (or a pap smear, if performed) can cause minor bleeding due to abrasions.
-When the physician looks at the cervix during the speculum exam, s/he can see that no bleeding is coming from the uterus.
-If the physician can verify the absence of uterine bleeding, then blood found after the examination could be attributed to abrasions and would not cause niddah status.
+A standard postpartum checkup involves a speculum exam to help the doctor visualize the cervix, a manual exam in which s/he inserts 1-2 fingers into the vagina to examine the state of the reproductive organs, and sometimes a Pap smear.
+None of these procedures involves opening the cervix and therefore they do not make you niddah.

 This internet service does not preclude, override or replace the psak of any rabbinical authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have Halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.
 All health and health-related information contained within Nishmat's Women's Health & Halacha Web site is intended to be general in nature and should not be used as a substitute for consulting with your health care professional.
 The advice is intended to offer a basis for individuals to discuss their medical condition with their health care provider but not individual advice.
 Although every effort is made to ensure that the material within Nishmat's Women's Health & Halacha Web site is accurate and timely, it is provided for the convenience of the Web site user but should not be considered official.
 Advice for actual medical practice should be obtained from a licensed health care professional.